protofire/Cardano-SmartDB/example/README.md

 ## Testing

-This project includes two main types of tests:
+This project includes three main types of tests:

 1. **API Tests**: These tests cover all non-transaction API endpoints, ensuring correct responses and behavior.

 2. **Concurrency Tests**: A specialized suite designed to evaluate the performance of the Smart UTXO and Smart Selection systems under various concurrent transaction scenarios.

+3. **Performance Tests**: A comparative testing suite that evaluates the impact of database optimizations by comparing optimized and non-optimized entity implementations.

+Each test suite provides unique insights:
+- API Tests verify endpoint functionality and response accuracy
+- Concurrency Tests measure Smart Selection effectiveness in high-concurrency scenarios
+- Performance Tests demonstrate the impact of database optimizations including indexes, field selection, and query parameters

 For more information on running tests and analyzing results, see our [Testing Guide](docs/tests.md).